-On our recent visit to Tesseban Market I spied these pigs heads and trotters aka pigs feet (which ) bought back childhood memories as my dad loved a pigs trotter.
+On our recent visit to Tesseban Market, I spied these pigs heads and trotters aka pigs feet (which ) brought back childhood memories as my dad loved a pigs trotter.

 Olive Oil ( a good glug)